The band that never was... (but now is again)

 After leaving university in 1973, with a B.Mus. (lower second) tucked under my arm, I wanted to explore the idea of composing based on ‘classical’ (awful word!) principles but using the musical vocabulary and sounds of jazz and rock music.
-One of my initial influences in this (conceptually) was the band Yes (as far as the album Close to the Edge).
-They were producing extended compositions without the usual verse/chorus/verse/chorus/middle-8/verse/chorus/fade formula.
+One of my initial influences in this (conceptually) was the band Yes (up to the album Close to the Edge).
+They were producing extended compositions without the usual verse/chorus/verse/chorus/middle-8/verse/chorus/fade formula — or the jazzer’s head/bunch-of-solos/head-again formula.
 Stylistically, and especially rhythmically, I was more influenced by Frank Zappa and various jazz/rock/funk artists.

 I therefore set about forming a band.
 The details of how I found all the musicians are lost in the mists of time, but some came from the National Youth Jazz Orchestra, others through word of mouth and I met the bass player, Andy Crawford, in the queue for a Zappa concert.
 After one or two changes of personnel, I ended up with a fine group of players, nine including myself (on not so fine guitar), which I intended to call Perfect Stranger (a decade before Zappa’s piece with that title, so no, I didn’t nick it and it isn’t a deliberate tribute).